gregory-james-smith/aule-design/specification.md

 The design language should follow the [M3 material design specification](https://m3.material.io/) with the following exceptions.

+An alternative is the [M2 material design specification](https://m2.material.io).

 # Chips

 Use square chips from M3.